Michael Irvin: Super Bowl LVII alleged misconduct

 NFL Network removed Irvin from its coverage of Super Bowl LVII in February 2023 after allegations of sexual misconduct toward a woman at his hotel in the Phoenix area.
-Though surveillance video showed him interacting with the woman, Irvin told a Dallas-Fort Worth radio station that he had no recollection of any incident because he had been inebriated.
+Though surveillance video showed him interacting with the woman, Irvin told a Dallas-Fort Worth radio station that he had no recollection of any incident because he had been intoxicated.
 He also denied there was any wrongdoing.

 Statements

 In a November 2006 radio interview on Dan Patrick's radio show, Irvin joked that Dallas Cowboys quarterback Tony Romo's athletic ability may have been due to African-American heritage and jokingly remarked that Romo's maternal relatives might have been involved with "slave brothers".
 Irvin later apologized and said, "this is how I joke around with Romo when we're playing basketball.
 There's a difference from me the player and me the broadcaster".

 On February 17, 2007, during the late edition of SportsCenter, ESPN announced that Irvin was no longer with the network.
 ESPN Communications Vice President Josh Krulewitz said, "We thank Michael for his contributions to ESPN and wish him well."
 However, eleven months later, in January 2008, Irvin rejoined ESPN as a host on ESPN Radio owned and operation station KESN (103.3 FM) in Dallas, hosting The Michael Irvin Show.
-This locally-aired program ended on February 5, 2010, and Irvin was let go after his contract expired.
+This locally aired program ended on February 5, 2010, and Irvin was let go after his contract expired.
 An ESPN spokesman cited declining ratings and that news of a lawsuit filed against Irvin for a 2007 incident "simply expedited the situation".

-On a February 2017 episode of The Rich Eisen Show, Irvin admitted to having snuck out of the locker room during the halftime of Super Bowl XXVII to watch Michael Jackson perform.
+On a February 2017 episode of The Rich Eisen Show, Irvin admitted to having snuck out of the locker room during halftime of Super Bowl XXVII to watch Michael Jackson perform.